Irish Wolfhound Shedding

 Irish Wolfhounds have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Irish Wolfhound's coat healthy.

-With a typical weight of 105-180 lbs and lifespan of 6-8 yrs, the Irish Wolfhound requires thoughtful care tailored to their specific breed characteristics.
+Expect 105-180 lbs at maturity and 6-8 yrs of life with a Irish Wolfhound; the combination of its health pattern and temperament profile is where owner attention pays the largest dividends.
 Originally bred as a scent-tracking and pursuit dog, the Irish Wolfhound brings centuries of selective breeding into the modern home.

 Seasonal Changes